trizzi/pet-store/README.md

 # Project Description
-As stated above, the pet store is a store for different types of pets of different breeds in various plcases in USA.
+As stated above, the pet store is a store for different types of pets of different breeds in various places in USA.
 When you select the state, and animal, it triggers the breed input to display the type of breed of pet available in that state.The theme is just to change the color of the button and show the selected color on the button of the display page.